Tajikistan Country Report

 High levels of corruption and complex bureaucratic procedures pose major problems for investors.
 Tajikistan has a relatively young population but most of the workforce is not skilled.
 A large proportion of the working male population was employed in Russia due to the lack of opportunities in Tajikistan.
 The economic weaknesses in Russia led to some migrant workers coming back to Tajikistan, bringing back improved skill-sets.
 Instances of strikes and worker disruption remain relatively rare.
 Regular electricity supply shortages in the winter months and poor road infrastructure further hamper business operations.

 The risk of terrorism varies from moderate in Dushanbe and in the north, to high in the mountainous areas in the east.
 Most of terrorist activity is linked to radical Islamist groups, often connected to Islamist groups in Afghanistan, across the porous border along the Panj river.
-If the estimated 600–1,400 Tajiks currently fighting for the Islamic State in Syria and Iraq choose to return to Tajikistan, this would significantly raise terrorism risks as the current government actively suppresses Islamic practices.
+If the estimated 600–1,400 Tajiks currently fighting for the Islamic State, including in Afghanistan, choose to return to Tajikistan, this would significantly raise terrorism risks as the current government actively suppresses Islamic practices.
 A further crackdown against moderate Islam is likely to radicalise the local youth, especially taking into account limited employment prospects in Tajikistan's underdeveloped economy.